davisjoseph6/holbertonschool-monty/README.md

 # Requirements

-- Allowed editors: vi, vim, emacs
-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic
-- All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory
 - Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
 - You allowed to use a maximum of one global variable